buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpace.md

 !["space heights"](../../../../figures/ifcspace_heights.png "Figure 2 &mdash; Space elevations")

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 ## Attributes

 ### PredefinedType
 Predefined generic types for a space that are specified in an enumeration.
 There might be property sets defined specifically for each predefined type.

-> NOTE&nbsp; Previous use had been to indicates whether the _IfcSpace_ is an interior space by value INTERNAL, or an exterior space by value EXTERNAL.
+> NOTE  Previous use had been to indicates whether the _IfcSpace_ is an interior space by value INTERNAL, or an exterior space by value EXTERNAL.
 This use is now deprecated, the property 'IsExternal' at 'Pset_SpaceCommon' should be used instead.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute has been renamed from _ExteriorOrInteriorSpace_ with upward compatibility for file based exchange.
+> IFC4 CHANGE  The attribute has been renamed from _ExteriorOrInteriorSpace_ with upward compatibility for file based exchange.

 ### ElevationWithFlooring
 Level of flooring of this space; the average shall be taken, if the space ground surface is sloping or if there are level differences within this space.